• Skip to main content

 Telling Stories To Yourself

-The goal of creating sketches of the future is to provide just enough information that people looking at it can vote.
+The goal of creating sketches of the future is to provide just enough information for people looking at them to vote.
 Notes can include:

-- Statements that demonstrate the divergence of an idea across the scenarios.
+• Statements that demonstrate how an idea diverges across the scenarios.

 Yes, that sounds like the quick fitness test, but it takes place in the mind of the scenario planner as they create a set of sets.
 Once the set of sets is complete, the scenario planner or team needs to create just enough narrative so that people looking at the scenarios can get a sense of which one might best serve the project’s purposes.
 The final step in this process, remember, is to vote on a single scenario set to develop.